-How to quote sources in an essay
+How to quote a source

 A quote is when you literally copy a passage of someone else’s words, whether it be a short phrase, a sentence or a small paragraph.
+You can use quotes to define concepts, provide evidence or support an argument.

 Example of a quote: